by Brian K. Asbury

 “Yeah!
 I’m a big fan of yours!
 I’ve always wanted to meet you, Bicycle Repair Man!”
 He grasped Privet’s hand and began to pump it.

-“I don’t understand,” said Privet for the first time, looking pleadingly toward the Beefeater.
+“I don’t understand,” Privet said for the third time, looking pleadingly toward the Beefeater.

 “For some reason best known only to our barking friend — and I use the adjective barking not only in the context of his being large and furry with a cold nose, but also with reference to his being barking mad — he thinks that the Golden Hind is a spaceship, and he has shanghaied both it and us into outer space.
 That’s the big expanse of nothing out there with all the stars, by the way…”